fazalhakim426/pos-laravel/README.md

 ![image](https://user-images.githubusercontent.com/5265663/159092753-845b930c-0b4f-4b3d-a42e-8658f74e7499.png)

 ### Settings Components
-Configure how NexoPOS works.
+Configure how RazanPOS works.
 From the settings you can configure various section of your application including the currency, the POS features, the orders and much more.
 ![image](https://user-images.githubusercontent.com/5265663/159092979-267841bc-531d-4a27-b35f-902866fa742a.png)